ofrizangi/Arkanoid-game/README.md

 # Arkanoid game

-A fun game developed in Java using OOP, GUI
+A fun game developed in Java using OOP, GUI, mathematics calcuations, and various objects.